 - a.
 An interface with the control building area roof slab will be required to provide a foundation for the CACE. - b.
-An interface with the reactor building purge system, to maintain airflow from outside through the CACE into the reactor building, will be required while both personnel air lock doors are opened or the equipment hatch is removed. - c.
-An interface with the missile shield door will be required to allow for its closure. - d.
-An interface with the existing plant electrical system will be required to provide power for lights and utility outlets. - e.
-An interface will exist between the CACE and the command center for surveillance and communication. - f.
+An interface with the reactor building purge system, to maintain airflow from outside through the CACE into the reactor building, will be required while both personnel air lock doors are opened or the ejuipment hatch is removed. - c.
+An interface with the existing plant electrical system will be required to provide power for lights and utility outlets. - d.
+An interface will exist between the CACE and the coordination center for surveillance and communication. - e.
 An interface with Plant Security will be required to maintain controlled access into the CACE whenever the personnel air lock door is open.